mmistakes/minimal-mistakes/_drafts/kotlin-coroutines-101.md

 Why the compiler also changes the return type?
 The answer is that when the `suspend` function is suspended, it cannot return the value of the function.
 Still, it must return a value that marks that the function was suspended, `COROUTINE_SUSPENDED`.

 Inside the `continuation` object, the compiler will save the state of the execution of the function.
 Since we have no parameters and no internal variables, the continuation stores only a label marking the advance of the execution.
 For the sake of simplicity, let's introduce a `BathTimeContinuation` type to store the context of the function.

-In our example, the `bathTime` can be called at the beginning or after the `delay` function.
+In our example, the runtime can call the `bathTime` function at the beginning or after the `delay` function.
 If we use an `Int` label, we can represent the two possible states of the function as follows:

 ```kotlin
 fun bathTime(continuation: Continuation<*>): Any {